PLCHome/ioBroker.growatt/README.md

 ### Read weather
 This data set contains the weather forecast.

+### Timeout in seconds
+The default timeout for HTTP requests.
+The default value 60 seconds, as with web browsers

+### Process timeout in seconds

+This timeout monitors the collection of data from the Growatt server.
+If the server does not process all of the data within this time, an error is reported, the session is ended and a new cycle timer is started.
+The default value is 600 seconds.

+### Keep web session

+The adapter only logs in once and not with every data request from the Growatt server.
+By default it is on.

+### Session time in minutes

+Here you can set when the adapter logs out of the server and logs in again.
+A 0 means never log out.
+Default value is 0=infinity.

+### Cycle time in seconds

+The interval at which the data is requested from the server.
+The time required for the data query is then deducted from the next one.
+If the query lasts longer than the waiting time, the adapter only sleeps 100ms.
+The default value is 30 seconds.

+### Error cycle time in seconds

+If an error occurs when querying the values at the Growatt server, this time is used instead of the cycle time.
+The default value is 120 seconds

 ## Manage Objects
 Here you can define what should happen to each value (object) that is picked up by the inverter.
 There are a lot of values ​​that do not belong to your inverter.
 These can be removed here.